 GRBL is the firmware that interprets the G-codes and translates them into the motion of the CNC machine.

-However, a GRBL-compatible CAM software is required to stream the G-codes to the GRBL firmware.
+However, GRBL-compatible CAM software is required to stream the G-codes to the GRBL firmware.

 After configuring the GRBL to adapt to your CNC machine, you can use CAD software to prepare the design and convert the design into G-codes by using CAM software.

-Although various GRBL-compatible software are available for streaming G-codes, Universal G-code Sender (UGS) is one of the most popular software with GRBL systems.
+Although various GRBL-compatible software is available for streaming G-codes, Universal G-code Sender (UGS) is one of the most popular software with GRBL systems.

 UGS takes the CAD software's design file as the input and converts it into G-codes.